ChrisNuttli/m426-clean-code-fcoi/README.md

 Composition, on the other hand, allows for greater flexibility and reusability, as classes can be composed of other classes at runtime, rather than being bound to a parent class at compile time.

-The Design Pattern I chose to implement FCoI in a Project is the [Proxy Pattern](https://refactoring.guru/design-patterns/proxy), because the use of Interfaces is one of the simplest ways to implement Composition.
+The Design Pattern I chose to implement FCoI in a Project is the [Decorator Pattern](https://refactoring.guru/design-patterns/decorator), because the use of Interfaces is one of the simplest ways to implement Composition.

 ## Example Explanations